qdii/sprachtandem-bot/README.md

 they cannot send you messages until you have reached out to them yourself.
 In practice, this means you need to send the message `/schedule` to the bot you registered before it can post updates in the group.

+## Persistence

+A list of users already seen are stored in `sprachtandem.db` in the working directory.
+This prevents the bot from re-posting already-seen users when restarting.